nin9s/elk-hole/README.md

 ## elasticsearch, logstash and kibana configuration for pi-hole visualization

 ### show, search, filter and customize pi-hole statistics ... the elk way
-### a huge "thank you" to [skaldenhoven](https://github.com/skaldenhoven) who contributed quiet some nice details to the configuration and parsing logic as well as troubleshooting and testing!